God put the Jews in a coma

 Some Bible experts say Paul seems to be emphasizing that Christians should not presume that God will be good to them, as though that was the mistake many Jews made.
 Instead of presuming on God’s goodness as though they have a right to it, Christians need to take responsibility for their actions.
 They should live as citizens in God’s kingdom.
 God is their spiritual father, and there should be a family resemblance.

 Paul seems to be referring to the strategy he mentioned in 11:11, “The intent is to make the Jews jealous enough to want it, too.”

 Bible scholars debate what Paul meant when he talked about the salvation of “all of Israel.”
 Did he mean that all Jews go to heaven?
 Was he talking about the Jewish people in general, allowing for the possibility that some would choose salvation others would not?
 Or was he talking about saving the identity of the Jewish nation of Israel—the physical entity instead of the spiritual?
-In this case, Paul could be talking about Jews scattered around the globe returning to the land that the Bible says God promise to Abraham’s descendants.
+In this case, Paul could be talking about Jews scattered around the globe returning to the land that the Bible says God promised to Abraham’s descendants.

 Paul uses the word “Zion,” another name for Jerusalem.

 Isaiah 59:20-21; 27:9.
 The guarantee is described as a “covenant,” or a contract.

 Which of the following statements best represents your reaction to what Paul says in the section called “God put the Jews in a coma,” Romans 11:1-10?